The missouri delegation

 district 7 - U.s. Rep. eric burlison (r)

-Congressman Eric Burlison is a freshman member of the House representing a district in southwestern Missouri.
+Congressman Eric Burlison is a second-term member of the House representing a district in southwestern Missouri.
 The married father of two earned his undergraduate and graduate degrees from Missouri State University.
-He serves on the Education and the Workforce Committee; the Oversight and Accountability Committee; and the Transportation and Infrastructure Committee.
+He serves on the Transportation and Infrastructure Committee and the Oversight and Government Reform Committee.

 Thomas Take: Safe Bet Republican